switcherapi/switcher-client-deno/README.md

 ## Snapshot Update Scheduler
 You can also schedule a snapshot update using the method below.<br>
-It allows you to run the Client SDK in offline mode (zero latency) and still have the snapshot updated automatically.
+It allows you to run the Client SDK in local mode (zero latency) and still have the snapshot updated automatically.

 ```ts
 Switcher.scheduleSnapshotAutoUpdate(1 * 60 * 60 * 24); // 24 hours